 project feasibility studies or project plans;

-the implementation, operation, maintenance and purchase of 9-1-1 systems, equipment, devices, and data; and
+the deployment, implementation, operation, maintenance and purchase of 9-1-1 systems, infrastructure, equipment, devices, and data, pursuant to 10-4-101(1) MCA and Sec.
+8 (2); and

 the purchase of services that support 9-1-1 systems.

-Funding for other uses which do not meet the stated criteria above may be eligible at the discretion of the Department.
-Please contact 9-1-1 grant program staff to discuss.

-Equipment Standards – All equipment, hardware and software purchased with 9-1-1 grant program funding must meet the equipment standards established in the 2018 Statewide 9-1-1 Technology Plan.
+Technology Standards.
+[See HB 61.
+Sec.
+4(2)(a)

+.

-Administrative Costs: Local governments, with Department approval may utilize a portion of the 9-1-1 grant program award for eligible administrative expenses.
+Administrative Costs: Applicants Grant awardees, with Department approval may utilize a portion of the 9-1-1 grant program award for eligible administrative expenses.
 The total project administrative expenses reimbursed with 9-1-1 grant program funds shall not exceed eight (8) percent, or a maximum of $30,000 of the total 9-1-1 grant funds awarded per project.

-Example: a funding request for 9-1-1 call taking equipment in the amount of $200,000 may include an additional request of 8% for grant administrative expenses, or $16,000 which equals a total grant funding request of $216,000.
+Example: a funding request submitted by an applicant for 9-1-1 equipment in the amount of $200,000 may include an additional request of 8% for grant administrative expenses, or $16,000 which equals a total grant funding request of $216,000.
 However, if an award is made, administrative expenses will not exceed 8% of eligible expenses incurred during the project.

-NOTE: Applications which support a critical activity to move forward with a 9-1-1 system(s) project that is supported by the Statewide 9-1-1 Technology Plan are the highest priority of the Department.

 Any document prepared with public funds is subject to the public’s right to know (Article II, Section 9 of the Montana Constitution).
-Assisted entities need to sign the application form acknowledging that all documents produced with 9-1-1 grant program funding are considered public documents.
+Applicants must sign the application form acknowledging that all documents produced with 9-1-1 grant program funding are considered public documents.

+The Department may grant protection of certain information pertaining to personal, confidential or trade secret information, subject to properly executed petition for protective order filed with the Department.
+See Sec.
+F(A) (Or something like this)

+It is important that applicants not incur costs or obligate funds which are intended to be reimbursed by a 9-1-1 program grant prior to the date of award.
+Expenses incurred by applicants prior to an award date are expenses incurred at the applicant’s own risk.

 E. ELIGIBLE MATCH